pgaulon/pgaulon.github.io/2024-01-27-redmi-note-8-pro-crdroid.md

   - Go to [NikGApps](https://nikgapps.com/downloads), and chose the appropriate package (e.g. Android 14 is U, then from Release chose the [one you prefer](https://onboardcloud.dl.sourceforge.net/project/nikgapps/Config-Releases/NikGapps-U/13-Jan-2024/NikGapps-Ccrlll-arm64-14-20240113.zip))
   - Boot to recovery, for instance from crDroid menu
   - Use TWRP to wipe and format data.
 This removes encryption and allows to upload NikGApps zip file
-  - Upload the zip file `adb push nikgapps.zip sdcard`
+  - Upload the zip file `.\adb.exe push nikgapps.zip sdcard`
   - Use TWRP to install the .zip uploaded
   - reboot to system